 No point in using exotic fuels, compression ratio too low.

-seem to be a popular choice.
+are a popular choice and reasonably priced.
 They must be mounted on standard OEM

 rims.
 Get the tyre fitted by your seller and have the wheels